friflo/Friflo.Json.Fliox/Engine/docs/prefab-lab.md

 - Minimize usage of utility containers: Currently - `prefabs` and `mods`.
 - Enable incremental loading: Entities are added to `EntityStore` while loading.
   Loaded entities can be used in Editor without waiting for finished loading.
-- Enable reloading an already loaded scene in the same `EntityStore`.
-  The `EntityStore` must be unchanged after reloading.
-  This will require an extra `PrefabEntityComponent` storing the `node` / `prefabLink` of prefab entities.
 - `DataNode`'s queried via `EntityStoreClient.Query()` can be cleared after added to `EntityStore`.
 - Enable read / write / query entities via HTTP.
 - Enable read / write / query and subscribing database changes via WebSocket.

+**Non Goals**
+- Enable reloading an already loaded scene in the same `EntityStore`.
+  The use case is reloading as modified scene file.
+The effort and issue probability is too high.
+  Instead a simple alternative is applied.
+Remove the current `EntityStore` instance and create a new one for reloading.

 <br/>